MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

 ### [Web API](#tab/webapi)

 This `Get-TablesEligibleForRecycleBin` PowerShell function returns tables that are eligible to have recycle bin enabled.

-It returns the all the public tables not returned by the `Get-RecycleBinEnabledTableNames` PowerShell function, and depends on that function.
+It returns the all the public tables not returned by the `Get-RecycleBinEnabledTableNames` PowerShell function mentioned in [Detect which tables are enabled for recycle bin](#detect-which-tables-are-enabled-for-recycle-bin), and depends on that function.

 This function also depends on the `$environmentUrl` and `$baseHeaders` set as described in [Quick Start Web API with PowerShell and Visual Studio Code](webapi/quick-start-ps.md)